uwescience/software-working-group/JournalClub.md

 ## How We Do It
 SJC meets approximately once a month.
-Requests to be on the agenda should be submitted to the Chair of the eScience Software Working Group who will have the final say about scheduling.
+Requests to be on the agenda should be submitted to the Chair of the eScience Software Working Group who controls the agenda for the SJC.